gbcolborne/wordle-guesser/README.md

 # wordle-guesser
-A simple scipt to generate and rank guesses to solve a Wordle puzzle
+A simple script to generate and rank guesses to solve a Wordle puzzle